Best Live Streaming Guide: How to stream games on Twitch

 - 2 Basic Requirements for Game Streaming

-- 3 Creating a Twitch Account The first step to an own channel on Twitch
+- 3 Creating a Twitch Account The first step to streaming Twitch

 - 4 OBS Studio: Streaming Software Basic adjustments in OBS